What are Risperdal and Invega?

 If Johnson & Johnson can convince a jury that these or other confounders are present, they can mitigate or even eliminate their liability.

-2. The drugs' labeling contains warnings about many of the other possible side effects.
+The drugs' labeling contains warnings about many other possible side effects.

 One of the key elements of a claim against a major manufacturer like Johnson & Johnson is proving negligence, which is defined legally as "a failure to exercise the care that a reasonably prudent person would exercise in like circumstances."
 In drug claims this usually requires proving they failed to warn consumers about the side effect in question, causing injury by way of leaving out important information.

 Risperdal and Invega, as it happens, have a fairly long list of potential damages beyond breast growth and lactation.
-This includes:
+That list includes:

 That's only a partial list, but it is derived from the company's own literature.